Geometric and analytic structures on metric spaces homeomorphic to a manifold: Relative isoperimetric and Poincar e inequalities

 \section{Relative isoperimetric and Poincar\'e inequalities}

 The purpose of this section is to prove the relative isoperimetric inequality stated in Theorem~\ref{thm:relative-isoperimetric-inequality}.
-At the end of the section, we also deduce Semmes' theorem about the validity of a Poincar\'e inequality, see Corollary~\ref{cor:Semmes-theorem-Poincare}.
-The proof of the relative isoperimetric inequality is somewhat similar to the proof of the lower bound on mass established in the previous section.
+At the end of the section, we also deduce Semmes' theorem about the validity of a Poincar\'e inequality; see Corollary~\ref{cor:Semmes-theorem-Poincare}.
+In preparation of the proof of Theorem~\ref{thm:relative-isoperimetric-inequality} we prove the following proposition.